CP1404/Practicals/prac_05/README.md

     *After* you have the program working, **make your program do this sorting**.

--   As a further refinement, **align the numbers so they are in one nice column**.
+-   As a further refinement, **align the outputs so the numbers are in one nice column**.
 You will need to find the longest word in the list first, and then you need to know how to use the str.format method to take a variable width.
 The former is up to you, but the latter can be done